DynamoBen/WIFItally/README.md

 **Restore Default Configuration** - Press and hold the configuration switch then power on the tally light.
 Keep holding the switch until both the red and green operator LEDs turn on, then release.
 The configuration will be returned to defaults and activate the internal AP.

+### Upgrade Firmware
+Open a browser and enter the devices name http://WIFITally_xxxxxx (the Xs represent the last 3 digits of the devices MAC address) or the IP address http://192.168.1.2 then click “Upgrade.”
+Browse to the binary file and click “UPDATE.”
+If successful a message will appear saying the tally light is rebooting and after ~30 seconds the page will return to the configuration settings.

 ## Software
 ### Installation
 The software is written in Python which needs to be installed prior to use.
 The preferred version is Python 3.x.
 Because this application uses COM to communicate with Wirecast additional modules will need to be installed.
 You can either use your preferred package manager and install them manually or install [ActivePython]( https://www.activestate.com/activepython/downloads) which includes all the necessary modules.